hlucey/third-party/cis2-rmc-define.md

 {:tip: .tip}
 {:download: .download}

-# Step 2: Defining your offering in the resource management console
+# Step 2.
+Defining your offering in the resource management console

 The resource management console is a web-based tool that helps guide you through delivering your third-party offering into the {{site.data.keyword.Bluemix_notm}} catalog.

 Now that you’re approved to deliver an integrated billing service, you’re ready to head to the resource management console to register, start developing your offering, and provide pricing plans:
-   1. Register your service with the resource management console and validate the *Summary* page.
+   1. Register your service with the resource management console and validate the Summary page.
-   2. Enter your catalog metadata within the *Offering* page.
+   2. Enter your catalog metadata within the Offering page.
    3. Register your offering with {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM).
-Registration generates Client ID and Service ID credentials that are used to authenticate your service.
+Registration generates client ID and service ID credentials that are used to authenticate your service.
-   4. Complete the *Pricing* page, ensuring that your service offering in {{site.data.keyword.Bluemix_notm}} offers the right pricing plans to customers.
+   4. Complete the Pricing page, ensuring that your service offering in {{site.data.keyword.Bluemix_notm}} offers the right pricing plans to customers.
 The plans that you define include metering that provides important usage details.
    5. Export your offering metadata into JSON format.